widiyanata/wa-gateways-claude/memory-bank/progress.md

    - Added support for DeepSeek AI as an alternative provider
    - Implemented API key management in the UI for multiple providers
    - Added error handling for API failures
+   - Implemented typing and reading delay simulation for more human-like interactions

 The next steps for further enhancing the AI integration include: